Universe-One/Snake/README.md

 A or &#8592; - Move Left
 S or &#8595; - Move Down
 D or &#8594; - Move Right
-Space (When game is over) - Restart Game
+Space (when game is over) - Restart Game

 ## Technologies Used
 * HTML5